SpongePowered/SpongeDocs/source/plugin/event/index.rst

 The event bus or event manager is the class that keeps track of which plugins are listening to which event, and is also responsible for distributing events to event listeners.

+Sponge provides a built in callback for plugin reloading.
+See the :ref:`game-reload` section for more information.

 Contents
 ========